LoyolaChicagoCS/gradhandbook/source/regulations.rst

 * COMP  Computer Science

-These all have alternatives ending with "D", for dual, like  SWEN-MS D:  this is only for Loyola BS/MS students.
+These all have alternatives ending with "D", for dual, like  SWEN-MS D:
+*these are only for Loyola BS/MS students.*

 .. index:: transfer credit